Home » Disclaimers and full disclosure

 Disclaimer

-I am currently employed full time at the the Science and Technology Facilities Council, the UK’s major provider and supporter of large scale academic research facilities, including synchrotrons, neutron sources, and high powered lasers.
-In this blog I am writing as an individual.
-Nothing written here should be taken or construed as STFC policy or indicative of the tenor or direction of any internal discussions within STFC.
+I am currently employed half time at the Centre for Culture and Technology at Curtin University and otherwise work as a freelance consultant and researcher.
+In this site I am writing as an individual.
+Nothing written here should be taken or construed as Curtin policy.
+I previously worked at PLOS and similarly nothing written here should be taken as policy of or indicative of the tenor or direction of any internal discussions within PLOS.

 Any material on this website is either my own or included in good faith with appropriate permissions or under fair use or fair dealing as appropriate.
 All text and any mistakes are my own and not the responsibility of others.
 If you are the copyright holder for any material appearing on this domain without a licence or if you find any material here inappropriate please contact me as detailed here.
 Where I deem it appropriate I will make corrections and apologies on this site in addition to removing any material.